thisismypassport/shrinko8/README.md

     with open("out.txt", "w", encoding="utf8") as f:
         f.write(from_p8str(cart.code)) # from_p8str converts the code to unicode

-    # write an extra cart based on the current cart, but with a zeroed spritesheet, in both p8 and png formats
+    # write an extra cart based on the current cart, but with a zeroed spritesheet, in any format (e.g. p8,png,rom)
     from pico_cart import write_cart, CartFormat
     new_cart = cart.copy()
     new_cart.rom[0x0000:0x2000] = bytearray(0x2000) # zero it out